genedisco/genedisco/README.md

 ## GeneDisco ICLR-22 Challenge

-Learn more about the GeneDisco challenge (with a total of £20'000 of prizes) for experimental design for optimally exploring the vast genetic intervention space [here](https://www.gsk.ai/genedisco-challenge/).
+Learn more about the GeneDisco challenge for experimental design for optimally exploring the vast genetic intervention space [here](https://www.gsk.ai/genedisco-challenge/).

 ## Install